Meet MSU Graduate Students & Alumni

 community of scholars.
 MSU graduate students represent backgrounds as diverse as the fields they study.
-Meet some of them, find out about their research and hear their future graduate students.
+Meet some of them, find out about their research and advice to future graduate students.

-Our latest video introduces you to five MSU graduate students.
+Our latest video introduces you to MSU graduate students.

 Scroll down to see more profiles and research stories.

 |Read Advice to Prospective Students||Catch Up with Alumni|